-Both of the build alternatives would affect small portions of two POA-owned parcels that total in their entirety 22.6 acres.
+Alternatives 1, 7A, and the Compromise Alternative would affect small portions of two POA-owned parcels that total in their entirety 23.8 acres.
 One of these parcels consists of marsh land situated along an unnamed tributary of Horlbeck Creek and provides property owner access to the creek via boardwalks built between the community's waterfront homes and the creek.
-The approximate 0.05-acre portion of this property that would be affected by the Project is adjacent to existing ROW along SC 41 and primarily serves as an undeveloped, vegetated buffer between developed residential portions of the community and the existing roadway.
-The other parcel in its entirety, serves as an undeveloped, vegetated buffer between the community and existing SC 41, and the Project would result in the loss of an approximate 0.09-acre portion of this parcel.
+The approximate 0.05-acre and 0.07-acre portion of this property that would be affected by Alternatives 1 and 7A and the Compromise Alternative, respectively, is adjacent to existing ROW along SC 41 and primarily serves as an undeveloped, vegetated buffer between developed residential portions of the community and the existing roadway.
+The other parcel in its entirety, serves as an undeveloped, vegetated buffer between the community and existing SC 41, and Alternatives 1 and 7A would result in the loss of an approximate 0.09-acre portion of this parcel while the Compromise Alternative would result in the loss of an approximate 0.04-acre portion of this parcel.
 The Project is not expected to affect the function of these POA-owned properties; thus, Project impacts to community resources in Horlbeck Creek are expected to be permanent but minor.

-Figure 13.
+Figure 9.
 Horlbeck Creek Community Resources and the Build Alternatives